pETNNs: Partial Evolutionary Tensor Neural Networks for Solving Time-dependent Partial Differential Equations: Numerical Experiments

 \subsection{High-dimensional Heat Equation}

-The heat equation is a fundamental PDE in the field of mathematics, physics, and engineering which describes the distribution of heat in a given region over time.
-It is a parabolic PDE and is the cornerstone of Fourier theory and heat conduction analysis.
-Here we consider the 10-dimensional heat equation,
+The heat equation is a fundamental PDE in mathematics, physics, and engineering that describes the heat distribution in a given region over time.
+As a parabolic PDE, it is the cornerstone of Fourier theory and heat conduction analysis.
+Here we consider the 10-dimensional ($d=10$) heat equation,

 with the initial values